Horizon Worlds: Users

 In February 2022 Meta stated that Horizon Worlds and Horizon Venues had a total monthly userbase of 300,000 people, that users had built 10,000 worlds within Horizon Worlds, and that its private Facebook group for creators had over 20,000 members.

 In an October 2022 report, the Wall Street Journal stated that most users of Horizon Worlds only stay on the platform for a month, ending their interactions with it afterward.
 The report cites internal Meta documents and puts the monthly userbase at below 200,000 users.
 The same report found that most worlds created by players are never visited, and less than 9% have ever been visited by more than 50 people.

-However, there are some worlds that are more frequently visited, such as The Soapstone Comedy Club, a user-created space for standup comedy that reports receiving up to 13,000 weekly visitors.
+That same month, The Soapstone Comedy Club, a user-created space for standup comedy, reported receiving up to 13,000 weekly visitors.

 Controversies

 On 26 November 2021, a beta user reported being groped on Horizon Worlds, and that other users supported the conduct.
 Meta responded that there is a tool called "Safe Zone" that users can initiate to protect themselves from interactions with others.
 A second reported incident occurred in December 2021 when a female user claimed she was virtually gangraped by about 3 to 4 male users after joining the platform.
 In another incident, a female reporter from the Wall Street Journal was asked to expose herself by another user while trying to conduct interviews in the game.

-A February 2022 report by the Washington Post discussed concerns about children using Horizon Worlds despite the 18 or older age requirement arguing it could lead to the platform being used by sexual predators for child grooming, while also noting the platform currently lacks parental controls and has been criticized for alleged lax moderation on preventing underaged users from using the platform.
+A February 2022 report by the Washington Post discussed concerns about children using Horizon Worlds despite the 18 or older age requirement, arguing it could lead to the platform being used by sexual predators for child grooming, while also noting the platform currently lacks parental controls and has been criticized for alleged lax moderation on preventing underaged users from using the platform.

 In February 2022 Meta, in response to the incidents, added a "personal boundary" to Horizon Worlds and Venues which creates an invisible boundary that can prevent users from coming within four feet of other avatars.
 Plans were also announced for users to change the size of this boundary in the future.
 The boundary feature is similar to standard features in competing platforms VRChat and Rec Room though with options to disable and change the size of the boundary already existing.
-Horizon World’s Safe Zone allows players to separate themselves from other players and their surroundings, as well as mute or block other players or certain types of content.
-In June 2022, Meta announced that it would roll out Voice Mode, a voice feature that allows users to garble incoming strangers’ audio to protect themselves from potentially harmful or unwanted speech.
+Horizon World's Safe Zone allows players to separate themselves from other players and their surroundings, as well as mute or block other players or certain types of content.
+In June 2022, Meta announced that it would roll out Voice Mode, a voice feature that allows users to garble incoming strangers' audio to protect themselves from potentially harmful or unwanted speech.

-Meta announced in October 2022 that legs would be among the first new updates to the graphics, as characters previously lacked any, however their initial reveal was criticized once it was discovered the models in the reveal were motion capture rather than being in-game footage.
+Meta announced in October 2022 that legs would be among the first new updates to the graphics, as characters previously lacked any; however, their initial reveal was criticized once it was discovered the models in the reveal were motion capture rather than being in-game footage.